 Just two years later, J. K. “John” Milner, Sr. formed a partnership with W.D.
 Bellingrath to form Coast Coca-Cola Bottling Company located on 24th Avenue.
 Milner then became the manager of the bottling operations.

 In 1912, J.K.
 Milner’s wife, Rachel, having borrowed money from her brother-in-law, purchased Bellingrath’s interest in Coast Coca-Cola Bottling Company making it a locally owned business.

 Joseph W. Milner, son of J.K.
 Milner, succeeded his father in 1916 becoming manager of Coast Coca-Cola in addition to serving as mayor of the city of Gulfport for seven consecutive terms until his passing in 1948.

 In 1979, E. Clifton “Tip” Milner, Jr., the fifth family member to manage the plant became vice president and general manager of Coast Coca-Cola.

 In 1987, Coast Coca-Cola purchased rights to the Barq’s Root Beer franchise and today enjoys the highest per capita sales of Barq’s in America.

 In 1991, concluding the 85 year Milner family ownership, Coast Coca-Cola joined Coca-Cola Bottling Company United, Inc., headquartered in Birmingham, Alabama.
-The operations today are managed by Dirk Barrient, Vice President of Sales.
+The operations today are managed by Chris Touchstone, Sales Center Manager.